How to Study in Nursing School: 11 Tips for Success

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 892-3819.

 Northeastern University is committed to preparing our Accelerated Bachelor of Science in Nursing (ABSN) students to be leaders in the field.
-Our students complete a hybrid curriculum, consisting of online classes, skills and simulations labs, and clinical rotations.
+Our students complete a hybrid curriculum consisting of online classes, skills and simulations labs, and clinical rotations, allowing them to build the confidence needed to pass the NCLEX-RN and earn their nursing license.

-In a rigorous ABSN program, having effective study strategies is key.
-These 11 nursing school study tips will deliver positive results all the way to graduation.
+Effective study strategies are essential in a rigorous ABSN program.
+These 11 nursing school study tips will help deliver positive results all the way to graduation.

 1. Stay on Track

 Sticking to a schedule in nursing school is easier said than done.
-But with effort and a little time to map out your schedule, you’ll save a lot more time in the long run.
+But with careful planning, you’ll save much more time in the long run.
 One of the most important nursing school study tips is to create a schedule.
-Keeping a day planner up to date with important items such as exam dates, assignment due dates, appointments and special events assures you never miss an important task and helps you track your time.
+Keeping a calendar or day planner updated with important items such as exam dates, assignment due dates, appointments, and special events ensures you never miss an important task and helps you track your time.

 2. Collaborate with Your Classmates

-A cohort that works together, grows together!
-Going through nursing school isn’t an easy feat, but you’re not doing it alone.
-Engage with other members in your cohort.
-Make a regular group study session with likeminded peers.
-Compare notes, study together, and practice together in the simulation lab.
+A cohort that works together grows together.
+Attending nursing school isn’t an easy feat, but you’re not alone.
+Engage with other members of your cohort by creating regular study group sessions.
+These sessions are an excellent opportunity to compare notes, study, and practice in the simulation lab.

 3. Outline Your Notes